katehu/katehu.github.io/publications.md

 ## Make model developement transparent and accessible <a name="model"></a>

-This work is under construction and it is not fully in public. <br/>

 For  applied science researchers:  <br/>
 **Hu, J**.
 System and Method for Modular Design of Statistical Models (U. S. Application Serial No. 18/051,403) <br/>